-The directors expect the general level of activity to remain consistent with 2021 in the forthcoming year, however there maybe wider economic factors, as a result of the UK's departure from the European Union and the impact of COVID-19, which could affect future company dealings.
+The directors expect the general level of activity to remain consistent with 2021 in the forthcoming year, however there may be wider economic factors, such as the rising cost of inflation and the continued impact of the UK's departure from the European Union and COVID-19, which could affect future company dealings.
 However, the company is safeguarded by being a company not engaged in any trade.
+The company's parent company Southern Water Services Limited has considered the impact of wider economic factors and disclosed this in its Annual Report which can be obtained from the Company Secretary of Southern Water Services Limited, at the registered address, Southern House, Yeoman Road, Worthing, BN13 3NX or on its website at https://southernwater.annualreport2022.com.
+Southern Water Services Limited is expected to continue in operational existence for the foreseeable future.